Sign up for our newsletter

 Fans are not permitted to bring outside food or drink into Raymond James, although exceptions can be made for infants and toddlers.
 Fortunately the stadium offers an abundance of dining choices, 47 concessions to be exact.
 Gluten allergy?
 No problem!
 There’s a deli on each level full of gluten-free alternatives to sporting event favorites like hotdogs and nachos.
 They even feature a gluten-free picnic box.

-This fall, the Tampa Bay Buccaneers are storming into the new season with major stadium upgrades, including the game-changing luxury sports bar, Bar 76.
+The Tampa Bay Buccaneers stormed into the season in 2018 with major stadium upgrades, including the game-changing luxury sports bar, Bar 76.
 A shout out to the NFL team’s 1976 inaugural year, Bar 76 is positioned to become the new fan favorite portion of the East Stadium Club expansion and redesign.

 The 10,000-square-foot bar will feature more than 60 HDTV screens and two massive video boards for ultimate game time access, pre/post game programming, and various other NFL games around the country.
 The space can be described as contemporary industrial meets Buccaneer archives with 32 NFL helmets as the decorative focal point.